Last updated on January 18th, 2025 at 12:21 am

-One thing that has always baffled me in politics is the way in which some voters appear to vote against their own interests—economic or social.
+One aspect of politics that has always baffled me is the way in which some voters appear to vote against their own best interestsβeconomic or social.
 In a democracy, everyone assumes that voters make choices based on what will most benefit them or their community.

 However, studies and observations over time show that many voters seem to go for candidates or policies that do not align with their own best interests.
 There are a few possible explanations for why someone would vote against their own best interests: psychology, social identity, misinformation, and historical context.

 While there may be data points to talk about when it comes to who is voting for who, I would prefer if the level of education a voter has attained be left out of the conversation.
-There are other “buckets” you could put people in.
+There are other βbucketsβ you could put people in.
 Income level maybe?
 Where they live in terms of city, suburb, or rural?
+Better yet, letβs instead discuss classes of people.
+Working class voters come in all races, genders, religious affiliations, and political ideology.

 People often vote in alignment with their cultural, racial, or religious group, seeing these affiliations as more important than their current personal economic situation.
 I would venture to guess that the voters who are putting their economic situation below identity are doing just fine.
 If you are struggling to buy food and facing eviction, economic situation is going to be more important than your cultural, racial, or religious group affiliation.